About the National Nostalgic Pro Stock Association

 h.
 Interior: Upholstered aftermarket front bucket type seats permitted (two required).
 Rear seat may be removed.
 Aftermarket replacement dashboard with aftermarket gauges allowed.

 i.
 Paint: All cars must be painted in a style that reflects the era and paint colors available at the time.
 No primered vehicles.
 No for sale signs.
 Decals and lettering must appear vintage.
 Contingency decals may only represent products that were available during the era.
+All vehicles must run NNPSA decals.

 j.
 Spoilers: OEM spoilers allowed.
 All rear spoilers other than those originally factory installed must not be more than four inches high and must be mounted behind the rear axle.
 Any rear spoiler must be integrated into the overall body design and be painted to match.
 No air dams.
+(Outlaw class not applicable.)

 k.
 Windows: Windshield and windows must be of safety glass, Lexan, Plexiglass, or other shatter-proof material.
 Windows not required being operative.